 11. Eurotunnel (rock tunneling and mega projects management)

 I plan to continue to teach this course every year (if the students show up) and will continue to accumulate documents and data on major case histories which I do not mind sharing with you in hope of making geo-engineering more appealing to our students and to instill a bit of engineering judgement and big picture notion before they graduate.

 Best wishes, Jean-Louis.

-According to a new study published in the Journal...
+According to a new study from the University of C...